jasonmimick/shed/README.md

  Returns version info and API documentation

 GET /:namespace/:path
- GET a class or macro routine from the system
+ <p>GET a class or macro routine from the system
 By default this will return the raw source code.
 	</p>
-You must specify the correct extentsion for the artifact you want in the :path parameter.
+<p>You must specify the correct extentsion for the artifact you want
+in the :path parameter.</p>
-For example -
+<p>For example -
 Sample.Person.cls
-Foo.mac>
+Foo.mac</p>
-If you want the default xml export of an resource
+<p>If you want the default xml export of an resource
 	append '.xml' to the resource
-name>
+name</p>
-If :path is emtpy or contins a "*" wildcard, then a list of the classes in that namespace is returned.</p>
+<p>If :path is emtpy or contins a "*" wildcard, then a list of the
+classes in that namespace is returned.</p>
 For example,
 <pre>
 curl -X GET http://server/shed/samples/cls/Sample.*.cls
 </pre>
-You can get JSON back by specifing the Http-Accept header as 'application/json' in your request</p>
+<p>You can get JSON back by specifing the Http-Accept header
+as 'application/json' in your request</p>

 POST /:namespace/:path